zanesterling/c--/README.md

  _/_/_/

-Instructions:
+Enter the following commands within a terminal, whilst in the directory containing c--.

-1. Open a command line.
+Install:

-2. Enter the directory containing c--.
+	javac *.java

-3. Enter "javac *.java"
+Play:

-4. Enter "java Main" [henceforth, only "java Main" is required to activate c--]
+	java Main